ByteInternet/hypernode-vagrant/README.md

 SSH is available on 127.0.0.1 port 2222.

+To connect directly from the vagrant directory you can use `vagrant ssh`.

-You can use `ssh -p 2222 app@localhost` to connect to SSH.
+You can alternatively use `ssh -p 2222 app@localhost` to connect to SSH.
 You can also use this config snippet for SSH:

 ```
 Host hn-vagrant